ktorio/ktor-documentation/topics/server-api-key-auth.md

     validate { keyFromHeader ->
         val apiKey = database.findApiKey(keyFromHeader)

-        // Check if key exists, is active, and not expired if (apiKey != null &&
+        // Checks if the key exists, is active, and not expired if (apiKey != null &&
             apiKey.isActive &&
             apiKey.expiresAt > Clock.System.now()